humblesami/react-beginner/README.md

 html is a simple folder contains index.html and assets folder

-2. In app you need to do the most only with main.js (Main file of our react-app) and views folder
+2. In app you need to do the most only with main.js (Main file of our react-app) and views folder Home.js is a simple react component which returns a view

 I will keep posting the details of coding